alditus/medical_assistant_bot_assignment/README.md

 ### RAG Question Answering
 - **Strengths**: Effective integration of a medical embedding model with FAISS and an LLM for answer generation.
 - **Limitations**: Lack of retrieval and generation evaluations due to time constraints.
+No experimentation with hiperparameters tuning for retrieval.

 ## Potential Improvements
 1. **Enhanced Dataset Review**: